shankhapaul22/Bike-Rentals/README.md

 # Objective

 With this dataset, we will create a model to predict the total number of bikes people rented in a given hour.
-We will predict the cnt column using all of the other columns (if possible), except for casual and registered.
+We will predict the `cnt` column using all of the other columns (if possible), except for `casual` and `registered`.
 These columns leak information from the future and may not be available with new data.
-We will drop the yr column as well, as new data will never have 2011 or 2012 as the year.
+We will drop the `yr` column as well, as new data will never have 2011 or 2012 as the year.

 # Process